MicrosoftDocs/well-architected/well-architected/sap/cost-optimization.md

 ## Optimize workload compute costs

  Compute cost optimization is achieved through planning, monitoring, and resizing VMs to meet the needs of the SAP workload throughout its lifecycle.
-VMs provide the compute power for the SAP application and have a direct impact on cost and performance.
+VMs provide the compute power for the SAP application and have a direct effect on cost and performance.
 You should monitor the compute and storage costs of an SAP workload to ensure the dollars spent are helping you meet organizational goals.
 Here are cost-optimization recommendations for SAP workload compute.

 For more information, see: